Montia fontana: Description

 Blinks is an annual to perennial prostrate herb with branching stems, sometimes forming mats up to 50 cm across in short, seasonally damp grassland or floating in streams and hollows.
 The stems are thin (0.5 mm diameter) and reddish, sometimes rooting in water.
 The primary roots are fleshy and pink, and there are numerous secondary roots with fibrous hairs.

 The spatulate leaves are succulent and glabrous, arranged in opposite pairs, between 2–20 mm long and 1.5–6 mm wide, with a hydathode at the tip.
 On some plants, particularly those floating in water, the leaves have a distinct petiole, whereas on those (mainly subsp. chondrosperma) which grow in dry grassland, the leaves narrow towards their bases and fuse with the opposite one at the stem (i.e. they are connate).

 The leaves on a small plant are often joined at the base.

 The inflorescence consists of a terminal cyme of two or three tiny white flowers 2–3 mm in diameter with five petals, two sepals, 3-5 stamens, 1-3 styles, each with one stigma.

 The fruit capsules are 2 mm in diameter and contain 3 round seeds.
-The architecture of the seeds differentiate the four varieties of blinks.
+The architecture of the seeds differentiates the four subspecies of blinks.